tadernielsen/startup/README.md

 [My Notes](notes.md)

 This application serves as both a developer log and a place where I can feature games I have created.
 People can go on the application and read the devlogs and download games that I have created and released onto their computer.
-The site can also double as a place where I can send employers to look at my works.
+The site can also double as a portfolio where I can send employers to look at my works.

 > [!NOTE]